Dundee Eden Project: Proposed location confirmed as Sturgeon hails plan

 China, Australia, New Zealand and Costa Rica

+Plans are advancing for Morecambe (Eden Project North), and others proposed in Londonderry and Portland.

+Eden’s global portfolio of projects includes developments in China, Australia, New Zealand and Costa Rica.

-Like every other around the world, Eden Project Dundee will be transformational and regenerative with an overarching theme of humanity’s connection to the natural world.
+Those behind the project say, like every other site around the world, Eden Project Dundee will be transformational and regenerative with an overarching theme of humanity’s connection to the natural world.

+The original Eden Project, located near St Austell in Cornwall, opened in March 2001.

+It boasts the world-famous geodesic Biomes, one of which houses the world’s biggest undercover rainforest.

 Help support quality local journalism … become a digital subscriber to The Courier